luca3m/luca3m.github.io/_posts/2015-07-04-junior-vs-senior-engineers.md

 title:  "Junior and senior engineers"
 ---

-3 years ago I got my first job as software engineer, there is a huge difference between writing university projects and shipping **real working**, I learnt a lot of things that forged my mind.
+3 years ago I got my first job as software engineer, there is a huge difference between writing university projects and shipping **real working** software, I learnt a lot of things that forged my mind.

 I started from writing little features and end up to bigger ones.
 Step by step I found patterns better then others, and learn how to write better quality code.